 Here’s the reasoning behind my thumbing my nose at social norms for salt and pepper.
 Pepper is bigger and lighter.
 It has a harder time flowing out of the holes.
-Salt is finer.
+Salt is finer and heavier.
 It has an easier time flowing out of holes.
 So doesn’t it make sense to put the pepper in the shaker with more holes, and the salt in the shaker with fewer holes?

 Yes.
 I think it does.
 It does make sense.

 And before you start running for the bomb shelter and screaming through the streets, consider this.
 I actually changed my salt and pepper shakers over 9 years ago.
 And since then society has stayed pretty much the same.
 Aside from … you know.